-I always try to relate things to how it would happen if it were your own business that you were running.
-You would definitely not do it the way that we have done it.
+- would definitely not do it the way that we have done it.
 How can we be sure that we are going to close the loop between what happens at the jail, with the PSNI and at the courts to ensure that there is a clear process?
 You can walk into a corner shop and pay an electricity bill, and that will appear.
-Your corner grocery shop can be linked directly to a private company that is receiving payments from perhaps hundreds of thousands of people.
+Your corner grocer shop can be linked directly to a private company that is receiving payments from perhaps hundreds of thousands of people.
 It can be dealt with quite effectively, and it appears on the day and on time.
-What mechanisms are being put in place to ensure that that all happens here?
+What mechanisms are being put in place to ensure that that all happens here? - 415.
 Mr Perry: David can speak a little bit about the detail of the full programme.
 To cover the point that you are making about the slowness of reform, Mr Girvan, I go back to what I was saying earlier.
 In 2011, the Minister authorised this consultation document, which has been approved by the criminal justice delivery group and, therefore, had the buy-in of all the senior leaders in the justice system.
-We have been working to implement that decision over the last couple of years, and we are hopeful of getting the legislation introduced into the Assembly next year.
+We have been working to implement that decision over the last couple of years, and we are hopeful of getting the legislation introduced into the Assembly next year. - 416.
 There is a lot of work and a fair amount of urgency going into this.
 This is a strategic objective for the Department and the Minister.
 As I say, David can talk about the specifics of the new payment arrangements and all of that.
-However, bringing more of the enforcement process under the Court Service will simplify the accountability issues that you touched on, because police involvement in the money collection aspect of fines will be much reduced.
+However, bringing more of the enforcement process under the Courts Service will simplify the accountability issues that you touched on, because police involvement in the money collection aspect of fines will be much reduced. - 417.
 Mr Lavery: With respect, it is not entirely reasonable to say that we have moved slowly since devolution.
 We had the report by the Criminal Justice Inspection in 2010, which coincided with devolution.
 That was basically a challenge to the system to fix it.
 The consultation paper that the Minister published in 2011 explained the move to a civilian form of fine collection to relieve the police of that responsibility.
-There was further consultation in 2014 because we thought that additional powers, such as seizure of vehicles and so forth, might be of assistance to the fine collection service.